Naticord/naticord/README.md

 # naticord
+DO NOT USE THIS!!!
+THIS IS OUTDATED AND I DONT PLAN ON UPDATING THIS

 Naticord / Native-cord is a native Discord client made in Python.

 Why make a native client or even a custom client at all?
 Well, it's because Discord's half baked web app is **shit**.
 I want to have a simple yet good experience while having my RAM not being taken by Discord.
 So this was the answer.